DFDLSchemas/envelope-payload/README.md

 Executing this shell script (on linux) will define the `DAFFODIL_CLASSPATH` that the CLI needs:

     export DAFFODIL_CLASSPATH=$(sbt -batch -error "export fullClasspath")

+## Built-In Self Test Using 'sbt'

+This schema implements the best practice of having Built-In Self Test (BIST).
+Typing this command at the command shell will run internal tests.

+    sbt test

+Messages are written to the console showing the success/failure of the tests.

 ## Using this DFDL Schema with the Daffodil VSCode Extension